lowRISC/lowrisc-site/content/docs/untether-v0.2/xilinx.md

 ### USB-JTAG installation

-The default JTAG and configuration method for the KC705 kit is the UART-JTAG cable.
+The default JTAG and configuration method for both the KC705 and the NEXYS4-DDR kits is the UART-JTAG cable.
 A driver is needed for Vivado to utilize this cable.
 We recommend to use the driver packages provided by Digilent: [https://www.digilentinc.com/Products/Detail.cfm?Prod=ADEPT2](https://www.digilentinc.com/Products/Detail.cfm?Prod=ADEPT2).
 For 64-bit Ubuntu, please download and install the following two deb packages:

   * Adept 2.16.1 Runtime, X64 DEB
   * Adept 2.2.1 Utilities, X64 DEB